I don’t know about you, but my teenage years were like a crazy roller coaster–the highs were super high and the lows…well, those sucked.

 1. Slow.
 Down.

 Don’t be in such a hurry to grow up.
 Stop trying to take in the world like it is all going to disappear tomorrow.
 You’re so busy trying to live like you’re 26 that you’re missing what’s right in front of you.
-This is the time to daydream, to stay up all night, laughing and being silly and talking about boys with your best friends, to make mistakes and learn more about life and the world while you’re still at home with your mom and dad.
+This is the time to daydream, to stay up all night, laughing and being silly and talking about boys with your best friends, to make mistakes and learn more about life and the world while you’re still at home with your mom and dad and your sisters.

 Because that world you think you’re so ready to experience?
 It’s not going anywhere.
 But you only get to be 16 once.
 And if you’re not careful, someday you’re going to look back and wish you had taken the time to enjoy it more.